CloudWanderer-io/CloudWanderer/doc_source/writing_custom_resources/example_resource.rst

     }

 There's very little to our resource.
-We're specifying that we're inheriting the ``LayerName`` as an identifier from the collection memnbers.
+We're specifying that we're inheriting the ``LayerName`` as an identifier from the collection members.
 The most crucial things here are:

 #.
 That the name on line 4 matches the resource type specified in the collection.
 This does **not** have to match any Boto3 or BotoCore names and will be the name you supply when calling :class:`~cloudwanderer.cloud_wanderer.CloudWanderer.write_resources` with the ``service_names`` argument.